jsofri/FlightControl/README.md

 ### Run
 When running the application, the first window will ask you to write the server IP and port.
-This is the address of server running the plane.
+This is the address of the server "runs" the plane.
 The default is for local machine on **port 5402**.
 If you just want to move the controls without server, press start after the "no server" error.

 ### Error handling